What to Bring

-- Safety gear: Face mask (for dusts – 3M, Norton, Surviveaire, Wilson, Dustfo)
+- Full or partial face mask for dust – 3M, Norton, Surviveaire, Wilson, Dustflo.

-- Goggles – a must.
+- Goggles or safety glasses – a must!
 Style – your preference.

-- Ear protection – either earplugs or headphones.
+- Ear protection – either earplugs or over-ear headphone style.

-- Gloves.
-Work gloves or gardening gloves with rubber palms work well.
+- Gloves – work gloves or gardening gloves with rubber palms work nicely.

 - A portable table to hold tools, etc. at your worksite

-- 12-gauge extension cord to run a 15 amp tool.
+- A 10-or 12-gauge extension cord to run a 15 amp tool.
 Don’t be fooled—16 gauge is not more powerful!
 The source of electricity is far from most worksites, so be sure it can reach at least 50 to 100 ft.
 If you don’t have one, we will supply it.
 A splitter, or pigtail is also good to have along with a power strip to run a fan and light.

-- Clothing: Layers are a must at an altitude of 8,000 ft., so bring summer and winter clothing.
-Mornings can be cool, so a sweatshirt, fleece or something similar for warmth – over a T-shirt that you can dress down to when it warms up.
-Shorts; jeans (if you like, coveralls will help keep the dust off, and reduce your baggage!); rain gear; hat (optional); boots – steel toe work boots or hiking boots suggested; bathing suit (a break at Glenwood? – optional); sunscreen.
+- Clothing – layers are a must at an altitude of 8,000 ft.
+Temperatures can vary widely throughout the day so bring warm and cool clothing.
+A sweatshirt, fleece, or something similar for warmth over a lightweight shirt that you can dress down to as it warms up.
+For carving, coveralls will help keep the dust off your clothing, and reduce your baggage.
+Rain gear; hats to keep the sun off; steel toe work boots or hiking boots.
+We suggest a bathing suit for a break at Glenwood’s hot springs pools.

-- Cash: Remember, this is a remote mountain community, so some places do not honor credit cards or checks.
-Ask the inn-keepers in advance.
-Our on-site vendors gladly accept credit cards.
+- Cash – Remember, this is a remote mountain community, so some places do not honor credit cards or checks.
+Ask your inn-keepers in advance.
+Our on-site tool vendors gladly accept credit cards.